hananils/kirby-xslt/README.md

 -   The `title` object can be switched on and off by setting `true` or `false`.
 -   The `path` object is helpful to apply different templates base on the URL, it can be switched on and off by setting `true` or `false`.
+-   The `languages` object is available in multilingual installs and offers link for all languages, it can be switched on and off by setting `true` or `false`.
 -   The `content` subsetting takes and array of fields you'd like to include, e. g. `content: title, description, tags`.
 -   The `files` object can be switched on and off by setting `true` or `false`.
 It also takes additional settings, see below.
 -   The `files` object can be switched on and off by setting `true` or `false`.
 It also takes additional settings from the `pages` object, see below.